cellgeni/cellatac/README.md

 ```
 ### Load scATAC binary matrix
 # This is analogous to the gene expression count matrix used to analyze single-cell RNA-seq.
-# However, instead of genes, each row of the matrix represents a window of the genome.
+# However, instead of genes, each row of the matrix represents a PEAK of the genome learned by cellatac.
-# The matrix is not binary, > 0 if there is any Tn5 cut site for each single barcode (i.e. cell) that map within each window.
+# The matrix is not binary, > 0 if there is any Tn5 cut site for each single barcode (i.e. cell) that map within each peak.
 f_binary_mat <- readMM(file = paste0(cellatac_dir, 'peak_matrix/peaks_bc_matrix.mmtx.gz'))
 regions.names = read.delim(paste0(cellatac_dir, 'peak_matrix/peaks.txt'), header = FALSE, stringsAsFactors = FALSE)
 cells.names = read.delim(paste0(cellatac_dir, 'peak_matrix/bc.txt'), header = FALSE, stringsAsFactors = FALSE)